namuol/ecsape/README.md

 world.invoke('hasManyArguments', a, b, c, d);
 ```

-If a system does not have a function with the given name, it is skipped.

 Functions are invoked in the order the systems were added to the world.

+If a system does not implement the specified function, it is skipped.

 ## Install